textX/textX/docs/multimetamodel.md

     scoping.MetaModelProvider.add_metamodel("*.ingredient", i_mm)

-## Use Case: meta-model sharing with the ImportURI-feature
+## Use Case: meta model sharing with the ImportURI-feature

 In this use case we have a given meta model to define components and instances of components.
 A second model is added to define users to use instances of such